evmos/evmos/x/recovery/spec/05_clients.md

 ## CLI

-Find below a list of `evmosd` commands added with the `x/recovery` module.
-You can obtain the full list by using the `evmosd` -h command.
+Find below a list of `evoblockd` commands added with the `x/recovery` module.
+You can obtain the full list by using the `evoblockd` -h command.

 ### Queries